harrisoncramer/harrisoncramer.me/src/markdown-pages/migrating-from-gatsby-to-astro.md

 The first and most obvious benefit was that the production bundle was significantly smaller with Astro.

-All told, the site compiled down to about 250KB with Astro, and Gatsby was about 1.7MB.
+All told, the site compiled down to about 250KB with Astro.
+With Gatsby it was about 1.7MB.
 That's roughly 7x smaller.

-The main reason for that is because with Gatsby, I was shipping React to the client (and several React libraries).
-I found Astro's templating syntax easy enough to use that I didn't need React at all, since using React just to render HTML is overkill.
-When I did need interactivity, I used custom elements, which Astro encourages.
+The main reason for the difference is that I was using React to render the pages with Gatsby, and several React libraries, which I just replaced with vanilla Javascript with Astro.
+Using React is overkill when there are only a handful of elements that require client-side Javascript.
+With Astro, I needed interactivity only a handful of times, and I used custom elements, which Astro encourages.
 For instance, here's what I did for a toggle component:

 ```html:title=Toggle.astro
 <wrapper-element>